KevinWorkman/HappyCoding/teaching/guides/_posts/2017-02-18-curriculum.md

 This can happen before or even at the same time as the HTML and JavaScript class.

-Java then leadds to more advanced topics such as server development, Android, and robotics.

-Java tutorials are coming soon.
+## Servlets

+After students have had a basic Java course and an HTML / JavaScript course, they can combine them to learn about servlets.
+Servlets can then lead to more advanced server development.

+## Android

+After students have seen concepts like OOP and can understand the flow of a Java application, they can branch out into Android development.